hperrin/svelte-material-ui/README.md

 # Svelte 5

-SMUI v8 requires Svelte 5.
-This is the documentation for SMUI v8.
+SMUI v8 and higher requires Svelte 5.

 If you are using Svelte 4, you can use SMUI v7, which is the last version to support Svelte 4.
-Check out the [v7 branch](https://github.com/hperrin/svelte-material-ui/tree/v7) for the current docs.
+Check out the [v7 branch](https://github.com/hperrin/svelte-material-ui/tree/v7) for the v7 docs.

 # Migration